498-search-engine/mithril/query/readme.md

 >>
 ```

-You can then enter queries just like in the web page frontend, though you may need to escape some special characters to deal with UNIX terminal shenanigans.
+You can then enter queries just like in the web page frontend, though you may need to escape some special characters to deal with UNIX shell behaviour.

 For example: